CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_AzSHCIIntegration.md

 **Register-AzureStackHCI** runs synchronously, with progress reporting, and typically takes 5-10 minutes.
 The first time you run it, it may take slightly longer, because it needs to install some dependencies, including additional Azure PowerShell modules.

 4. Once dependencies have been installed, you'll receive a popup on **HybridHost001** to authenticate to Azure.
-Provide your **Azure credentials**.
+Provide your **Azure credentials**, which are declared in the Environment Details page.

     ![Login to Azure](./media/azure_login_reg.png "Login to Azure")